lab-cosmo/librascal/README.rst

    sudo apt-get install clang-format pip install black

-The automatic formating of the c++ and python files can be trigered by:
+The automatic formatting of the c++ and python files can be triggered by:

 .. code:: shell